tpaschalis/tpaschalis.github.io/_posts/2024-08-12-lock-striping.md

 description: "This could have a fancier name.
 Something with zebras?
 Or a race car?"
 ---

-Let's discuss *lock striping*, a very simple technique to reduce lock contention that I haven't seen being discussed frequently.
+Let's discuss *lock striping*, a very simple technique to reduce lock contention that I haven't seen being mentioned nearly enough.
 The technique is also known by a bunch of different names, let me know what _you_'ve heard it called!

 ## The problem